 Napoleonic: Total War III is the latest Napoleonic modification developed by The Lordz Modding Collective (LMC), based on Creative Assembly’s latest title Napoleon: Total War.
-NTW3 is an in-depth modification and the result of 2 years of development, bringing you, as always, the most historically accurate and breathtaking multiplayer experience to date.
+NTW3 is an in-depth modification and the result of 4 years of development (since 2010), bringing you, as always, the most historically accurate and breathtaking multiplayer experience to date.

 Napoleonic: Total War III is the latest Napoleonic modification developed by The Lordz Modding Collective (LMC), based on Creative Assembly’s latest title Napoleon: Total War.
 NTW3 is an in-depth modification and the result of 10 long months of development, providing the most historically accurate and breathtaking multiplayer experience to date.